The temperature at which the vapour pressure of a liquid becomes equals to the external (atmospheric) pressure is its

 Boiling point

-A solid material is supplied with heat at a constant rate.
-The temperature of material is changing with heat input as shown in the figure.
-What does slope $DE$ represent.
+A solid material is supplied with heat at constant rate and the temperature of the material changes as shown below.
+From the graph, the false conclusion drawn is:

 During summers in India, one of the common practice to keep cool is to make ice balls of crushed ice, dip it in flavoured sugar syrup and sip it.
 For this a stick is inserted into crushed ice and is squeezed in the palm to make it into the ball.
 Equivalently in winter, in those areas where it snows, people make snow balls and throw around.
 Explain the formation of ball out of crushed ice or snow in the light of $p\to T$ diagram of water.